devmfarhan/todo_counter_app/README.md

 # Task Manager App - Flutter Internship Project

-A Flutter application demonstrating state management and persistent storage using setState and SharedPreferences.
+A modern Flutter application demonstrating state management and persistent local storage using setState and SharedPreferences.
+This project was developed as part of a Flutter internship (Week 1–3) to showcase practical mobile app development skills.

 ## 📱 Features